|

 ENERGY STAR Higher Education Benchmarking Initiative

 This July, ENERGY STAR is launching a new campaign for higher education: ENERGY STAR College and University Comparison Campaign.
 The campaign seeks to provide a new way for colleges and universities to understand how their campus building energy performance stacks up against that of peer institutions, based on key institutional characteristics.
 The hope is that this information will spark dialogue and action on energy efficiency.
+Join this session to learn more about the opportunity and how your institution can participate.

-Time: 2:00 PM - 3:00 PM CDT
+Date: Wednesday, July 15, 2020 Time: 2:00 PM - 3:00 PM CDT

 Register online here